Penalty shoot-out (association football): Origins

+The inventor of the modern shoot-out is uncertain; both Israeli Yosef Dagan and German referee Karl Wald are credited with originating the modern shoot-out in the 1960s.

-Israeli Yosef Dagan is credited with originating the modern shoot-out, after watching the Israeli team lose a 1968 Olympic quarter-final game against Bulgaria by drawing of lots in Mexico.
+Dagan was reportedly inspired by the Israeli team losing a 1968 Olympic quarter-final game against Bulgaria by drawing of lots in Mexico.
 Michael Almog, later president of the Israel Football Association, described Dagan's proposal in a letter published in FIFA News in August 1969.
 Koe Ewe Teik, the FA Malaysia's member of the referee's committee, led the move for its adoption by FIFA.
 FIFA's proposal was discussed on 20 February 1970 by a working party of the International Football Association Board (IFAB), which recommended its acceptance, although "not entirely satisfied" with it.
 It was adopted at IFAB's annual general meeting on 27 June 1970.

-In 2006, Deutsche Presse-Agentur reported a claim by former referee Karl Wald from Frankfurt am Main, that he had first proposed the shoot-out in 1970 to the Bavarian FA.
+In May 1970, the Bavarian FA added the shoot-out to its rulebook after it had been proposed by the German referee Karl Wald.
+Wald is reported to have used shoot-outs unofficially to decide matches since the early 1960s, and is also credited with inspiring the later rule changes of DFB, UEFA and FIFA.

 The adoption of the penalty shoot-out by IFAB came too late for the 1970 World Cup, whose rules still prescribed drawing of lots for any knockout match other than the final which ended drawn after extra-time (FIFA refused to announce in advance what would happen if the final itself ended up drawn).
 The technical report for the 1970 tournament recommended that drawing of lots should be abandoned in future tournaments, noting that "this suggestion has, however, since been cut across by the decision of the International Board as to the taking of penalty kicks to resolve such a deadlock situation."
 In the event, drawing of lots was never required to decide the winner of a knockout match in any World Cup finals, although it was used in a 1969 qualification tie when Morocco advanced at the expense of Tunisia.